tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 A single criterion (for example, "the total basket value is displayed correctly") may require multiple examples to be comprehensive (for example, what _exactly_ does it mean to "display correctly" in our example?).
 That's where implementing the acceptance _criteria_ as executable acceptance _tests_ comes in.

 Remembering our definition, we're emphasising that tests are executable and criteria are not.
 An acceptance test is a physical test artifact.
 It may be a xUnit test written in the language of choice, a test script that requires a human to step through, a record-replay style UI test or even a checklist on a scrap of paper.

+Adding this dimension to our definition gives us the following.

+>  An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
+The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.
+Acceptance tests are not limited to confirming business behaviour but can also verify broader, non-functional objectives have been met.

 Acceptance criteria _become_ acceptance tests.
 Attributes that describe acceptance tests also describe acceptance criteria with the additional fact that tests should be _executable_.
 Executing acceptance tests verify that the acceptance criteria have been met.